sbidy/pywizlight/README.md

   --help     Show this message and exit.

 Commands:
-  discover  Discover bulb in the local network. off       Turn the bulb off. on        Turn the bulb on. state     Get the current state from the given bulb.
+  discover   Discover bulb in the local network. off        Turn the bulb off. on         Turn the bulb on. set-state  Set the current state of a given bulb. state      Get the current state from the given bulb.
 ```

 ### Examples